Free standard shipping on orders over $40

 Keeping your hands free is key.
 You might need to call for help, use personal safety gadgets and self-defense weapons such as stun guns and make them easily accessible.
 Carry light things like a small purse or bag across your body.
 This way, you can move easily if you face danger.

-stun guns skinny lipstick
+stun gun skinny lipstick

 Imagine you're walking and suddenly need to protect yourself.
 If your hands are full of bags, it's harder to react quickly.